+3.5 Scope Limitations.
+The member must identify and evaluate limitations on the scope of work, which affect the research, analysis and/or level of reliance the member places on the valuation results.

+3.6 Use of Specialist.
+If the work of a third party specialist, such as a real estate or equipment appraiser, was relied upon in the engagement, a description of the reliance and level of member's responsibility should be documented.

-- 3.5 Scope Limitations.
-In developing a conclusion of value, the member must identify and evaluate limitations on the scope of work, which affect the research, analysis and/or level of reliance the member places on the valuation results. - 3.6 Valuation Approaches and Methods.
-Valuation methods are commonly categorized into the asset-based approach, the market approach, the income approach or a combination of these approaches.
-Consideration should be given to all approaches.
-Professional judgment must be used to select the approach(es) and the method(s) that best indicate the value of the business interest. - 3.7 Financial Statement Adjustments.
-The historical financial statements should be analyzed and, if appropriate, adjusted to reflect the appropriate asset value, income, cash flows and/or benefit stream, as applicable, to be consistent with the valuation method(s) selected by the member. - 3.8 Earnings Determination.
-The member should select the appropriate benefit stream, such as pre-tax or after-tax income and/or cash flows, and select appropriate capitalization/discount rate(s) to be consistent with the valuation method(s) selected. - 3.9 Capitalization/Discount Rate.
-The member must consider appropriate capitalization and/or discount rates, consistent with the valuation method(s) selected, taking into consideration the following risk factors: - a.
+3.7 Valuation Approaches and Methods.
+Valuation methods are commonly categorized into the asset-based approach, market approach, and income approach or a combination of these approaches.
+Professional judgment must be used to select the approach(es) and the method(s) that best indicate the value, including whether a combination of the results from more than one approach and/or method is necessary to arrive at an appropriate indication of value.

+3.8 Rule of Thumb.
+Typically, a rule of thumb or benchmark indicator is used as a reasonableness check against the values determined by the use of other valuation approaches.
+For Valuation Engagements, it should not be used as the only method to determine the value of the subject interest.
+The source of rule of thumb data should be documented.

+3.9 Financial Statement Adjustments.
+The historical financial statements should be analyzed and, if appropriate, adjusted to reflect the appropriate asset value, income, cash flows and/or benefit stream, as applicable, to be consistent with the valuation method(s) selected by the member.

+3.10 Earnings Determination.
+The member should select the appropriate benefit stream, such as pre-tax or after-tax income and/or cash flows, and select appropriate capitalization/discount rate(s) to be consistent with the valuation method(s) selected.

+3.11 Capitalization/Discount Rate.
+The member must consider appropriate capitalization and/or discount rates, consistent with the valuation method(s) selected, taking into consideration the following risk factors:

+- a.
 The nature of the business; - b.
 The stability or regularity of earnings; - c.
 The stability, depth and experience of management; and - d.
-Such other risk factors when appropriate in the opinion of the member. - 3.10 Marketability, Control and Other Premiums and Discounts.
-The member must consider the following: - a.
-Marketability, or the lack thereof, considering the nature of the business, business ownership interest or security, the effect of relevant contractual and legal restrictions on transferability of the interest being valued and the condition of the market for the interest being valued; - b.
+Other risk factors when appropriate in the opinion of the member.

+3.12 Marketability, Control, and Other Premiums and Discounts.
+If applicable, the member must consider the following:

+- a.
+Marketability and Liquidity, or the lack thereof, considering the nature of the business, business ownership interest or security, the effect of relevant contractual and legal restrictions on transferability of the interest being valued and the condition of the market for the interest being valued; - b.
 Ability of the interest to control the operation, sale and liquidation of the related business enterprise; and - c.
-Such other similar factors when appropriate in the opinion of the member. - 3.11 Documentation.
-Documentation must be retained for all information relied upon in the valuation process.
+Such other similar factors when appropriate in the opinion of the member.

+3.13 Documentation.
+Sufficient documentation should be retained for information relied upon in the valuation process.
 Inclusion of such information in the report satisfies this standard.